caprover/caprover-cli/readme.md

 ### API

 Use this command to call a generic API on a CapRover machine, specifying API path, method (GET or POST), and data.
-Run the following command and answer the questions:
+There is no official document for the API commands at this point as it is subject to change at any point.
+But you can use [ApiManager.ts](https://github.com/caprover/caprover-cli/blob/master/src/api/ApiManager.ts) as a starting point.

 ```
 caprover api
 ```